-An additional session reviews the process for entering survey data in the Online Data Entry Survey Application (ODESA).
+Additional training is available to review the process for entering survey data in the Online Data Entry Survey Application (ODESA).

 Data Analysis

 Criteria for Exclusion of Responses

 All individuals selected in the survey sample are given an opportunity to participate in a face-to-face meeting.
 There are no prescreening procedures.
 Exclusion of responses occurs at the time of data analysis by HSRI, based on the criteria described below.
 There is no threshold of number of answers to be given in order to consider a survey complete.